PureType

 2 nil ->

-3 # code if :key doesn't exist in the map
+3 # :key doesn't exist in the map

 4